itsmillertim3/perform2021/Mainframe/content/03_Capture_Application_Data_With_CICS_SDK/index.md

     MOVE RC to MSG_RC
     EXEC CICS WRITE OPERATOR TEXT(ERROR_MSG) END-EXEC.
 ```

+- Compile ADKCOBOL using Compile JCL in `<userid>.JCL(ADKBOBJ)`
+- Check if the Compile & Link ended with RC=0 in all steps
+- Go to your CICS session or open a new session and logon to CICS with `l HVDACnnn`
+- Click on Keypad and `Clr Scrn`
+- Make a newcopy using `cemt s prog(ADKCOBOL) ne`
+- Your new ADKCOBOL program is active now

 ### Step 2: Define Request Attribute for your Mainframe Data
 - Go to your Dynatrace Tenant